yzAlvin/csharp-workshop/dependency-injection.md

 When you write an HTTP handler, you are given an `http.ResponseWriter` and the `http.Request` that was used to make the request.
 When you implement your server you _write_ your response using the writer.

 You can probably guess that `http.ResponseWriter` also implements `io.Writer` so this is why we could re-use our `Greet` function inside our handler. -->

+## Extensions

+Make the greet method print "Bye, Bob!", if the name passed in is Bob.
+Make sure your tests cover this.

+Make the greet method print something

 ## Wrapping up